2018 Reporter's Guide to Using QCEW Data

 the great amount of industry detail published by QCEW at the county, MSA, state, and national levels.

-A location quotient (LQ) is a ratio that expresses an industry's share of local jobs as compared to the national total.
+A location quotient (LQ) is a ratio that explains an industry's share of local jobs as compared to the national total.

-For exmaple, a LQ of 1.0 indicates that the local industry has a normal concentration, that is, a concetration that matches the U.S. total.
+For example, a LQ of 1.0 indicates that the local industry has a normal concentration, that is, a concentration that matches the U.S. total.

 A LQ of 2.0 indicates that the industry has twice the share of local jobs compared to the national economy.